sparmett/CyberErnie/README.md

     pip install requests

 Run a setup script to create a couple of useful constants for your app, include a key to encrypt your sessions and placeholders for Venmo app credentials.
-These are used in "Venmo API Integration Example" below.
 `python setup.py`

 How to run